San Francisco Set To Ban Flavored Tobacco Products

-Connoisseurs of tobacco and contemporary e-cigarrete products will be disappointed after hearing that San Francisco is set to ban the sale of flavored tobacco products.
+Connoisseurs of tobacco and contemporary e-cigarette products will be disappointed after hearing that San Francisco is set to ban the sale of flavored tobacco products.
 The city has taken sweeping actions to ban outright the sale of such products as menthol cigarettes and flavored vaping cartridges.
 The new regulatory sweep was initiated after San Francisco voters overwhelmingly voted in favor of a proposition to enforce the anti-tobacco rules.

 Voters hit the polling booth to vote for and against Proposition E, a measure aimed at stringently reducing the sale of these tobacco products throughout the city.
-The local ballot measure passed with an overwhelming 68% voting in favor of it, with some 31% of San Franciscans opposed.
+The local ballot measure passed with an overwhelming 68 percent voting in favor of it, with some 31 percent of San Franciscans opposed.

 Matthew Myers, the president of the Campaign for Tobacco-Free Kids, an advocacy organization pushing for more stringent tobacco regulations around the country, argued that the vote would likely help encourage other cities to take similar actions in the near future.